Embed Fonts in a XAML for Windows Embedded Application (Compact 2013)

 If you have determined that you have to embed a font in the application, continue with the following sections.

 You can embed fonts in XAML for Windows Embedded applications if they meet the following criteria:

 The font is a TrueType font that is contained in a .ttf or .ttc file.

 The font is supported by Windows Embedded Compact.
 For a list of supported fonts, see Fonts Catalog Items and Sysgen Variables and see the Sysgen topics for the individual languages listed under International.

-Keep the file size in mind when you make the decision to embed fonts or font collections in Silverlight for Windows Embedded.
-Storage on embedded devices is often limited, and fonts embedded in Silverlight for Windows Embedded applications are embedded in their entirety.
-Partial embedding of fonts is supported only in the desktop versions of Silverlight.
+Keep the file size in mind when you make the decision to embed fonts or font collections in XAML for Windows Embedded.
+Storage on embedded devices is often limited, and fonts embedded in XAML for Windows Embedded applications are embedded in their entirety.
+Partial embedding of fonts is supported only in the desktop versions of Silverlight 3.

 Open the application resource file, Project_Name.rc, in Notepad or other text editor.